-The Idealware.org blog recently posed the question: Should a nonprofit organization task their Social Media responsibilities with a young volunteer or intern?
-It's something that I've wondered myself.
-Clearly, nonprofit staff members do not have the time to keep on top of all of the latest social media tools.
-And there are many people out there who "live on" Facebook and YouTube and Twitter who would be glad to help out your organization.
+Sometime in 2009, the Idealware.org blog posed the question: Should a nonprofit organization task their Social Media responsibilities with a young volunteer or intern?
+It's something we considered at JCamp 180 as well.
+We understand that staff members haven't historically had the time to keep on top of all of the latest social media tools.
+And there are many passionate supporters of camp out there who "live on" Facebook and Twitter who would be glad to help out your organization.

 However, there are some obvious drawbacks to "outsourcing" these activities to an intern or volunteer.
 First, do they truly understand your mission and values?
 Will they communicate with your constituents and prospects in an appropriate manner?
 Secondly, the social media strategy of an organization should really be integrated with the overall marketing/outreach strategy of the organization.
 If traditional messaging and outreach are maintained by in-house staff, why not social media conversations, which are even more personal and direct?
 Finally, what happens when that volunteer or intern decides they no longer have the time to participate?

 Our take?
 Organizations should definitely leverage interested volunteers and interns to help.
 If your staff needs training, find supporters who work with social media professionally to help coach your staff.
 The could also work with the organization to help determine how social media should be used as part of their overall marketing/outreach strategy.